skyth3r/Skyth3r.github.io/content/articles/sabbatical-leave-part-1.md

 Also, double-check where the nearest place to do laundry is before you need to do it.
 You’ll thank yourself later.

-***Bonus tip*** - If you are going to check-in some luggage for the flight, have a day or two's worth of clothes/essentials in your carry-on.
+***Bonus tip*** - If you are going to check some luggage for the flight, have a day or two's worth of clothes/essentials in your carry-on.
 A friend that joined me in Japan had his suitcase lost by the airline.
 He did get it back in the end, but had to go a few days without his stuff 😬

 **Book flexible/refundable tickets, accommodation, etc.**

-It can cost a little extra to choose the fully refundable/flexible but there are times when you’ll be grateful you can just change your plans without any worries.
+It can cost a little extra to choose a fully refundable/flexible option, but there are times when you’ll be grateful you can just change your plans without any worries.

-I ended up doing this myself, I changed my accommodation in Bali 2 nights before arriving and extended my stay in the areas I really enjoyed.
+I ended up doing this myself.
+I changed my accommodation in Bali 2 nights before arriving and extended my stay in the areas I really enjoyed.

 Not everything needs to be fully flexible, however.
 Flights are usually fine to not book as fully refundable.
 Most accommodation options in south-east Asia are really cheap so I booked everything as fully refundable (I only had to pay for the first night upfront and usually paid the rest on arrival).